MattMcAdams/stratus/README.md

 You can learn more about all of Stratus' functions and mixins in the project's [documentation](https://mattmcadams.github.io/stratus/).

 > **NOTE**<br>
 > If you've installed Stratus using npm, you'll also need to include `node-modules` in your build process.
 The method of achieving this depends on your setup.
-Look at this project's [package.json](https://github.com/MattMcAdams/stratus/blob/master/package.json) to see a possible solution

 ## Requirements
 Because Stratus uses the Sass modules syntax, using it in your project means you must compile using the dart implementation of sass.